Retirement - frequently asked questions

 It's possible for individuals to take their benefits as a lump sum before age 55 on the grounds of serious ill-health.

 Before this can be done, the trustees will need to obtain medical evidence that the individual's life expectancy is less than one year.
-The amount of the benefit is tested against the lifetime allowance and the excess benefits are liable to the lifetime allowance charge of 55% as it's a lump sum.
+The amount of serious ill health lump sum that can be paid is capped by the individual’s remaining lump sum and death benefit allowance.

 All uncrystallised benefits must be taken from that arrangement.